ThaerJomhawi/reading-notes/code301/class01.md

 # Introduction to React and Components

+## What is a component?

+Component is reusable part of UI that encapsulating certain functionality or a set of functionalities and exporting it as a higher-level interface

 ## React

 React is an open-source,front end,JS library created by FB. react is a user interface (UI) library. and tool for building UI components.